philsinatra/IDM221/instructor_materials/IDM221-07-layout.md

 ## Position

 - static
+- relative
+- fixed
 - absolute
-- fixed
-- relative
+- sticky

 ^ The `position` property determines how an element is positioned.
-Possible values are `static`, `absolute`, `fixed` and `relative`. _Static_ is the default value, which means the element is placed in the normal flow of the page. _Absolute_ means the element is removed from the flow and positioned relative to the closest containing block that is also positioned.
-The position is determined by the top, left, bottom and right properties. _Fixed_ means the element is positioned absolutely relative to the browser window.
-The position again is determined by the top, left, bottom and right properties. _Relative_ means the element is positioned relative to it's position in the normal flow, again based on the top, left, bottom and right properties.
-Let's review examples of each. (examples available in _examples_ folder)
+Possible values are `static`, `absolute`, `fixed` and `relative`.

+^  _Static_ is the default value, which means the element is placed in the normal flow of the page.

+^ _Relative_ means the element is positioned relative to it's position in the normal flow, again based on the top, left, bottom and right properties.

+^ _Absolute_ means the element is removed from the flow and positioned relative to the closest containing block that is also positioned.
+The position is determined by the top, left, bottom and right properties.

+^ _Fixed_ means the element is positioned absolutely relative to the browser window.
+The position again is determined by the top, left, bottom and right properties.

+^ _Sticky_ means the element is positioned based on the user's scroll position.

+^ Let's review examples of each. (examples available in _examples_ folder)

 ---